seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   withdrawal naming no price event is the answer changing its mind rather than the market changing.
 This is the discipline `gap` / `gap_prev` already applies to a `СОЗРЕВАЕТ` zone, arriving at the section the Boss actually trades from.
+  **A revision of this file that changes how a level is DERIVED is an event for every carried row**: the zone stays, the stop and the target are re-derived once under the new rule, and the first line of that run names it once — «стопы и цели пересчитаны по новому правилу» — so no carried row stands on a derivation the file has retired.
-- **On a coin's own-trend side the structural extreme does not gate publication, and the trade's target is the derived one (next bullet).** `tradeGeometry` measures its ratio against the 90-day extreme, which is a mean-reversion target: a coin trending into new highs sits at or beyond it and «fails» by construction — the leaders of a rising list, on every day the trend runs (map §3.12). **The owner decision of 18.09.2026 is a trend trade, and a gate that refuses every trend leader is not a filter on it but its absence.** The 30- and 90-day extremes print as `Структура`; the margin veto still refuses, taken at the anchor, and so does the reward floor below, and a refusal names its veto. **No claim of edge rides on this:** on a random walk neither a target nor a veto has one (map inv.
+- **On a coin's own-trend side the structural extreme does not gate publication, and the trade's target is the derived one (next bullet).** `tradeGeometry` measures its ratio against the 90-day extreme, which is a mean-reversion target: a coin trending into new highs sits at or beyond it and «fails» by construction — the leaders of a rising list, on every day the trend runs (map §3.12). **The owner decision of 18.09.2026 is a trend trade, and a gate that refuses every trend leader is not a filter on it but its absence.** The 30- and 90-day extremes print as `Структура`; the money test of the own-trend stop bullet still refuses, and so does the reward floor below, and a refusal names its veto. **No claim of edge rides on this:** on a random walk neither a target nor a veto has one (map inv.
 32), so choosing a target the trend can reach over one it cannot is a product decision.
 The board's own target is unchanged, and map §3.12's open item stands for it.
 - **The trade's target is DERIVED FROM THE STOP, and never read off the price history.**
   `Цель = вход ± RR_MIN × |вход − стоп|`.
-Both terms are production's — the stop is
-  `invalidationInfo`'s structural level at the anchor with its own clip, and `RR_MIN` is the constant cut with the geometry — **so no constant is introduced and no level is chosen.** The ratio is then `RR_MIN` by construction and stops being a selector, which is the point: a ratio built by moving the target is a ratio anyone can manufacture, and
+Both terms are production's — the stop is the one the own-trend stop bullet above cuts, through `invalidationInfo` and its own clip, and `RR_MIN` is the constant cut with the geometry — **so no constant is introduced and no level is chosen.** The ratio is then `RR_MIN` by construction and stops being a selector, which is the point: a ratio built by moving the target is a ratio anyone can manufacture, and